 Blueberries, in particular, have been evaluated for their impact on the brain.
-Years ago researchers fed chow rich in blueberry extracts to rats, and fewer age related mental changes were exhibited in contrast to rats that ate regular chow.
+Years ago researchers fed food rich in blueberry extracts to rats, and fewer age related mental changes were exhibited in contrast to rats that ate regular food.
 This was the beginning of the “brain superfood” called blueberries.
 Current research continues to support adding anthocyanin rich foods to the human diet.
 One recent study supported incorporating blueberry juice concentrate into the diets of older adults of to aid brain function.

-Beta-carotene colors foods orange.
+The plant chemical beta-carotene colors foods orange.
 Beta-carotene is the plant derived form of vitamin A. Once eaten, it’s converted to vitamin A that can be used by the body.
 Beta-carotene rich foods include cantaloupe, acorn squash, carrots, pumpkin, guava, mango, sweet potatoes, and apricots.

 Key health benefits are that it’s another anti-oxidant.
 It protects the skin, fights infection, regulates genes, and impacts reproduction.
 In particular, beta-carotene rich foods offer health benefits against various age related eye diseases.

 White foods like garlic, scallions, onions, and leeks contain the plant chemicals allicin and diallyl sulfide.
 The smell of garlic after cutting is due to the allicin.
 Allicin may protect against certain cancers as well as decrease blood pressure.
 Diallyl sulfide also seems to offer protection against certain cancers, in particular stomach cancer.